-- § 2-1.
+§ 2-1.
 Legislative power vested in Council.
-The legislative powers of the General Faculty shall be vested in a Faculty Council. - § 2-2.
-Members. (a) The Council shall consist of two groups of members, ex officio and elected.
+The legislative powers of the General Faculty are vested in a Faculty Council.

+§ 2-2.
+Members. (a) The Council consists of two groups of members, ex officio and elected.

-- (b) The ex officio members shall be: the chancellor, the chair of the faculty, the secretary of the faculty, and members of the Faculty Executive Committee and delegates to the Faculty Assembly who are not otherwise elected members of the Council.
+(b) The ex officio members are: the chancellor, the chair of the faculty, the secretary of the faculty, and members of the Faculty Executive Committee and delegates to the Faculty Assembly who are not otherwise elected members of the Council.

-- (c) All members of the voting faculty are eligible for election to the Council.
+(c) All members of the voting faculty are eligible for election to the Council.

-- (d) The elected members of the Council shall be chosen by and from the electoral divisions defined in subsection (e), on the basis of one representative for each thirty-seven members of the voting faculty, or major fraction thereof, assigned to the respective divisions: provided that no college or school shall be represented by more than one-third of the elected members.
-In divisions entitled to two or more representatives, members shall be chosen on the basis of proportional representation of (1) professors, associate and assistant professors with permanent tenure, and librarians, and (2) all other ranks.
-If there are too few members of the voting faculty in either category to qualify for at least one representative, the two categories shall be combined.
+(d) The elected members of the Council are chosen by and from the electoral divisions defined in subsection (e), on the basis of one representative for each 42 members of the voting faculty, or major fraction thereof, assigned to the respective divisions: provided that no college or school is represented by more than one-third of the elected members.
+In divisions entitled to two or more representatives, members are chosen on the basis of proportional representation of (1) professors, associate and assistant professors with permanent tenure, and librarians, and (2) all other ranks.
+If there are too few members of the voting faculty in either category to qualify for at least one representative, the two categories are combined.
 Representation is determined by the composition of the electoral division as of January 1 proceeding the date of the election.

-- (e) The electoral divisions are:
+(e) The electoral divisions are:

 - 1) The Division of Fine Arts of the College of Arts and Sciences;

 - 2) The Division of Humanities of the College of Arts and Sciences;

-- 3) The Division of Basic and Applied Natural Sciences of the College of Arts and Sciences and The Institute of Marine Sciences:
+- 3) The Division of Natural Sciences and Mathematics of the College of Arts and Sciences and The Institute of Marine Sciences;

 - 4) The Division of Social Sciences of the College of Arts and Sciences;

 - 5) The University Libraries;

 - 6) The School of Information and Library Science;

 - 7) The Kenan-Flagler Business School;

-- 8) The School of Education:
+- 8) The School of Education;

 - 9) The School of Journalism and Mass Communication;

 - 10) The School of Law;

 - 11) The School of Social Work;

-- 12) The School of Government:
+- 12) The School of Government;

 - 13) The School of Medicine;

 - 14) The School of Dentistry;

 - 15) The School of Nursing;

 - 16) The School of Pharmacy; and